hetref/odooxspit-appointment-app/README.md

 ## 🌟 Overview

-**OdooXspit Appointment App** is a modern, production-ready appointment booking system designed for organizations and businesses.
+**Book Now** is a modern, production-ready appointment booking system designed for organizations and businesses.
 It enables organizations to manage appointments, resources, team members, and bookings with ease.
 The system includes a web application, REST API backend, and a cross-platform desktop application built with Tauri.

 ### 🎯 What Makes It Special?